rpdelaney/l4d2-tourney-rules/rules.md

 #####1.4 Official communication
 Official communication will take place via the forum on L4Dnation.com.

-##Section 2: Tournament format, standings, and tiebreaks
+##Section 2: Tournament Format

 #####2.1 Format
-This will be a Swiss System tournament of 5 rounds.
+This will be a Swiss system tournament of 5 rounds.
 A match win will score 1 point; a tie scores a half point; a loss or forfeit scores 0 points.

 ######2.1.1 Pairings
 After the registration deadline, the registered participants will be seeded according to the judgment of the tournament director.
-The first round will then be paired by a "top half vs bottom half" method: for example, if there are 10 participants then the #1 seed will be paired against the #6 seed, the #2 seed against the #7 seed, and so on.
+The first round will then be paired by a "top half vs bottom half" method.
+For example, if there are 10 participants, then the #1 seed will be paired against the #6 seed, the #2 seed against the #7 seed, and so on.

 In subsequent rounds, partcipants will be paired at random against